 Establishment of Fund.
 The 2021A Reserve Fund is established as a separate fund to be held by the Fiscal Agent to the credit of which a deposit shall be made as required by the Fiscal Agent Agreement, which deposit, as of the Closing Date, is equal to the initial 2021A Reserve Requirement with respect to the 2021A Bonds, and deposits shall be made as provided in the Fiscal Agent Agreement.
-Moneys in the 2021A Reserve Fund shall be held by the Fiscal Agent for the benefit of the Owners of the 2021A Bonds and any 2021A Related Parity Bonds as a reserve for the payment of the principal of, and interest and any premium on, the 2021A Bonds and any 2021A Related Parity Bonds and shall be subject to a lien in favor of the Owners of the 2021A Bonds and any 2021A Related Parity Bonds.
+Moneys in the 2021A Reserve Fund shall be held by the Fiscal Agent for the benefit of the Owners of the 2021A Bonds and any 2021A Related Parity Bonds as a reserve for the payment of the principal of, and interest and any premium on, the 2021A Bonds and any 2021A Related Parity Bonds and any 2021A Related Parity Bonds and any 2021A Related Parity Bonds.

 Use of Reserve Fund.
-Except as otherwise provided in the Fiscal Agent Agreement, all amounts deposited in the 2021A Reserve Fund shall be used and withdrawn by the Fiscal Agent solely for the purpose of making transfers to the Bond Fund in the event of any deficiency at any time in the Bond Fund of the amount then required for payment of the principal of, and interest and any premium on, the 2021A Bonds and any 2021A Related Parity Bonds or, in accordance with the provisions of the Fiscal Agent Agreement, for the purpose of redeeming 2021A Bonds and any 2021A Related Parity Bonds from the Bond Fund.
-Whenever a transfer is made from the 2021A Reserve Fund to the Bond Fund due to a deficiency in the Bond Fund for payment of the principal of, and interest and any premium on, the 2021A Bonds and any 2021A Related Parity Bonds, the Fiscal Agent shall provide written notice thereof to the Finance Director, specifying the amount withdrawn.
+Except as otherwise provided in the Fiscal Agent Agreement, all amounts deposited in the 2021A Reserve Fund shall be used and withdrawn by the Fiscal Agent solely for the purpose of making transfers to the Bond Fund in the event of any deficiency at any time in the Bond Fund of the amount then required for payment of the principal of, and interest and any premium on, the 2021A Bonds and any 2021A Related Parity Bonds or, in accordance with the provisions of the Fiscal Agent Agreement, for the purpose of redeeming 2021A Bonds and any 2021A Related Parity Bonds from the 2021A Reserve Fund to the Bond Fund due to a deficiency in the Bond Fund for payment of the principal of, and interest and any premium on, the 2021A Bonds and any 2021A Related Parity Bonds, the Fiscal Agent shall provide written notice thereof to the Finance Director, specifying the amount withdrawn.